Lake Superior and Ishpeming 23

-Lake Superior and Ishpeming Railroad 23 is a SC-4 class "Consolidation" type steam locomotive, built by the American Locomotive Company's (ALCO) Pittsburgh Works in January 1910 for the Lake Superior and Ishpeming Railroad (LS&I) in Upper Michigan.
+Lake Superior and Ishpeming 23 is a SC-4 class "Consolidation" type steam locomotive, built by the American Locomotive Company's (ALCO) Pittsburg Works in January 1910 for the Lake Superior and Ishpeming Railroad (LS&I) in Upper Michigan.
 The locomotive was originally numbered as No. 9, but it was renumbered to No. 23 in 1924.
 It was used for pulling carloads of iron ore, as well as some passenger trains on branch lines, until 1962.
-In 1963, it was purchased by the Marquette and Huron Mountain tourist railroad, who used it to pull their excursion trains between Marquette and Big Bay.
+By the end of that year, it was purchased by the Marquette and Huron Mountain tourist railroad, who used it to pull their excursion trains between Marquette and Big Bay.

 After the M&HM was shut down in 1984, No. 23 was sold to the Empire State Railway Museum in Phoenicia, New York, where it was put on static display.
-In 2002, ESRM announced that they would restore the locomotive to operating condition, and they began the rebuilding process at the Catskill Mountain Railroad's Kingston yard site.
-As of 2025, No. 23 is still undergoing a cosmetic restoration at the ESRM's location in Phoenicia.
+In 1998, ESRM announced that they would restore the locomotive to operating condition and they began the rebuilding process at the Catskill Mountain Railroad's (CMRR) Kingston yard facility.
+By the end of the 2010s, after the ESRM became isolated from the CMRR by a portion of the railroad's line being converted into a trail, attendance at the ESRM plummeted, and the project on No. 23 was relegated to a cosmetic restoration.
+As of 2026, No. 23's cosmetic restoration is still underway at the ESRM's location in Phoenicia.

 History

 Design and upgrades

-In 1909, the Lake Superior and Ishpeming Railway (LS&I) authorized to sell off four of their older steam locomotives and replace them with new 2-8-0 locomotives.
-The following year, five new C-5 class 2-8-0's (Nos.
-9–13) were constructed for the LS&I by the American Locomotive Company's (ALCO) Pittsburgh Works, at a cost of $14,335 each.
-The C-5's were initially designed with outside Pilliod valve gear, 48-inch (1,219 mm) diameter driving wheels, and 20-by-28-inch (508 mm × 711 mm) cylinders, and they were rated at 34,000 pounds (15 tonnes) of tractive effort.
+In 1909, the Lake Superior and Ishpeming Railroad (LS&I) authorized to sell off four of their older steam locomotives and replace them with new 2-8-0 locomotives.
+The following year, five new C-5 class 2-8-0s (Nos.
+9–13) were constructed for the LS&I by the American Locomotive Company's (ALCO) Pittsburg Works, at a cost of $14,335 each, and construction was supervised by superintendent Walter Chrysler.
+(Note: The location was known as Pittsburg at the time these locomotives were built from 1891 till 1911.)
+The C-5s were initially designed with outside Pilliod valve gear, 48 in diameter driving wheels, and 20x28 in cylinders, and they were rated at around 34,000 lbf of tractive effort.

-The C-5's were also built with saturated keyhole fireboxes that were placed in between their rear sets of driving wheels, resulting in their poor abilities to produce steam.
-In 1924, the LS&I was reincorporated after merging with the Munising, Marquette and Southeastern Railway (MM&SE), and the former retainted the latter's fleet of three C-5's, expanding the class total to eight.
-With almost all locomotives on the LS&I's expanded roster being renumbered, the C-5's were renumbered as 18–25.
+The C-5s were also found to be underpowered, since they were built with saturated keyhole fireboxes that were placed in between their rear sets of driving wheels, resulting in their poor abilities to produce steam.
+In 1924, the LS&I was reincorporated after merging with the Munising, Marquette and Southeastern Railway (MM&SE), and the former retainted the latter's fleet of three C-5s, expanding the class total to eight.
+With almost all locomotives on the LS&I's expanded roster being renumbered, the C-5s were renumbered as 18–25.